 For that we would need to create a perspective projection.

 For our example cube the process goes like this:

 - Create a 3D scene and render it from the eventual viewer's perspective

 - Add a new set of UV coordinates to the the cube from the perspective of the camera that rendered the scene

 - Apply the rendered image as a texture to the model and bake the texture to a new material on the same mesh with the original UV coordinate (i.e. cube map coordinates)

-The resulting cube map will look strange on its own, but when reapplied to the object it wall look perspectively correct.
+The resulting cube map will look strange on its own, but when reapplied to the object it wall look perspective-correct.

 For example here is the object with a solid green color and the 3D scene (blue spheres) visible.
 And here is the image with the blue spheres removed but the perspective texture map applied.
-The only difference is the default lighting that the 3D modeling program applies.
+The only difference is in the first image some default lighting is used by the 3D modeling program.

 Applying the texture and the original scene can also be helpful in understanding how projection works as one can see which parts of the 3D scene were mapped to the cube.

 This process can be difficult to figure out and tedious to do repeatedly.
 The project I made explored automated ways to texture bake perspective-correct projections in modeling software.